El Rushball and the Excellence in Broadcasting Network, serving humanity.

 Other than somebody who's not a Republican calling himself one.

-And Mike DeWine is on the endangered species list in Ohio, where the GOP's hugely unpopular governor Bob Taft with a 15% approval rating.
+And Mike DeWine is on the endangered species list in Ohio, where the GOP's hugely unpopular governor, Bob Taft, with a 15% approval rating, pleaded guilty to four misdemeanor ethics charges last year has damaged the party's statewide standing.

-But that's that's not DeWine's problem.
+But that's not DeWine's problem.

-But that's only one side of this year's political ledger in an election that could produce some surprising GOP turnovers in heavily democratic states like New Jersey and Minnesota and Maryland of all places.
+But that's only one side of this year's political ledger in an election that could produce some surprising GOP turnovers in heavily Democratic states like New Jersey and Minnesota and Maryland of all places.

-Let's take them at one at a time.
+Let's take them one at a time.

 New Jersey, it's not being picked up by most political radars, but this may be the GOP's best opportunity to pick up another Senate seat.

-After John Corzine's easy election to governor last year, it was a virtual foregone conclusion his party would hold on to his seat.
+After John Corzine's easy election to governor last year, it was a virtual foregone conclusion his party would hold onto his seat.

 But the entry of a popular Republican name in the Senate race and Corzine's unpopular decision to appoint a Democrat associated with the state's semi-political bosses has changed the entire scenario.

-So in Minnesota, Representative Republican Representative Mark Kennedy, widely considered the GOP's best hope to win the seat being vacated by Democrat Senator Mark Dayton.
+So in Minnesota, Republican Representative Mark Kennedy, widely considered the GOP's best hope to win the seat being vacated by Democrat Senator Mark Dayton.

-And then they talk about Michael Steele having a genuine chance of winning in Maryland, the seat that uh Paul Sarbanes will be vacating as a result of his retirement.
+And then they talk about Michael Steele having a genuine chance of winning in Maryland, the seat that Paul Sarbanes will be vacating as a result of his retirement.

 So there are a lot of potential surprises out there, and the same thing in the House.

-Folks, when the media is aligned on something, and they always are, when they are in mass saying, This is it.
+And so everybody thinking all the like I said yesterday about the Texas-USC game, folks, when the media is aligned on something, and they always are, when they are en masse saying, this is it, Democrats regained control of Congress.

 It's going to be just the opposite.

-That's like they thought last night Texas shouldn't even show up.
+That's like they thought last night, Texas shouldn't even show up.

-Texas might not even make It to the stadium.
+Texas might not even make it to the stadium.

 They'll be so intimidated.